 This page asks: how endless can an endless bio be?
 Read at your own risk!
 It would not be a good idea to print it out and use it for, say, a program.
 Don't use it to introduce Jenny Lyn Bader or you will find yourself behind a podium, rambling.
 No, no. It's more of a romp.
 Please return to the homepage for an easily digestible cv.

 A playwright and author, Jenny Lyn Bader has written plays including Mrs. Stern Wanders the Prussian State Library (Luna Stage), None of the Above (New Georges), Equally Divine (Theatre at the 14th st. Y), and In Flight (Turn to Flesh Productions/Workshop Theatre).
 In 2019, she was an Athena Theatre fellow and received the "Best Documentary One-Woman Show Award" at the United Solo Festival.
-In 2020 her play cycle The Age of Trump was first performed by the La Jolla Ensemble and Equally Divine was running at the 14th St. Y when the pandemic came along.

 She co-founded Theatre 167, where she served as Artistic Producer and has also been Director of Artistic Development, Writer in Residence and general co-conspirator.
 There, she co-authored 167 Tongues, You are Now the Owner of This Suitcase, and Jackson Heights 3AM, a Channel 13/PBS.org pick of the week.
 In 2013 she co-produced all three plays in rotating repertory in Manhattan, in a six-hour epic known collectively as The Jackson Heights Trilogy.
 For Theatre 167 she also served as a lead artist on the Jackson Heights Trilogy Immersive Experience (Queens Museum International), co-authored I Like to Be Here and The Church of Why Not, wrote History of Communication (Queens Theatre World's Fair Play Fest), and co-produced Pirira (NYITAward, Outstanding Premiere Production), Church of Why Not (Randall Wreghitt New Producer Endowment Award), and Mourning Sun.
-In 2015 Theatre 167 received the Caffe Cino Fellowship Award for consistently producing outstanding work.
+Theatre 167 received the Caffe Cino Fellowship Award for consistently producing outstanding work.

 Her play Mona Lisa Speaks, commissioned by Core Ensemble, has been performed at the Berklee College of Music in Boston, Kravis Center for the Performing Arts in Palm Beach, and University of South Carolina, using an actress and three musicians.